 If you fancy an extravagant getaway within France, Loire Valley is just a train ride away from Paris.
 The quaint stretch that is now nestled right between the crucial frontiers of Northern and Southern France was once best known for its strategic importance.
 Apart from its rich yesteryears, Loire Valley still attracts several visitors who wish to catch a first hand experience of culture, art and splendour in a single trip.
+Moreover, wine tasting in Loire Valley is quite the fad, and Loire Valley Wine Tours from Paris are immensely popular.

 With meticulously planned hamlets and sprawling vineyards adding to the valley’s beauty, there is no surprise that the Loire Valley is on the list of UNESCO’s World Heritage Sites.
-When visiting, your day trip from Paris to Loire Valley will be nothing less than a fairytale!

 What Makes Loire Valley Special